thomasfr/requirified/README.md

 About
 =====

-Browser-only AMD version of Backbone, Underscore, Bootstrap, noty and Handlebars.
+Browser-only AMD versions of Backbone, Underscore, Bootstrap, noty and Handlebars.
 I deleted checks for 'exports', 'module', objects etc.
 Modules getting returned only - no global (window) namespace pollution.